Montgomery County Court Records

 TexasStateCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on TexasStateCourts.us are subject to the Terms of Service and Privacy Notice.

 Montgomery County is one of the fastest-growing counties in Texas, situated just north of Houston with its county seat in Conroe.
-The county operates a large court system that includes nine district courts, five county courts at law, five justice of the peace precincts, and a statutory probate court — all generating a significant volume of case records across criminal, civil, family, and probate matters.
-Navigating where specific records are held and how to obtain them requires familiarity with both the District Clerk’s Office and the County Clerk’s Office, each of which serves as custodian for different court divisions.
-This guide covers the practical steps for searching, requesting, and accessing court records in Montgomery County.
+The county runs a large court system that includes nine district courts, five county courts at law, five justice of the peace precincts, and a statutory probate court — all generating a significant volume of case records across criminal, civil, family, and probate matters.
+Getting to the right records means knowing which office holds them: the District Clerk's Office and the County Clerk's Office each maintain records for different court divisions.
+This guide walks you through the practical steps for searching, requesting, and accessing court records throughout Montgomery County.

-Texas maintains a network of official resources that can assist with locating court case information.
-The state courts website at TexasStateCourts.us provides structural details about the judiciary across all 254 Texas counties.
-Locally, Montgomery County offers two separate Odyssey-based case records inquiry portals — one managed by the District Clerk for felony, civil, and family cases, and another managed by the County Clerk for misdemeanor, civil, and probate matters.
-Records can also be accessed in person at the relevant clerk’s office, at the courthouse where a case was heard, or through public access terminals.
+Texas maintains a network of official resources that can help you locate court case information.
+The state courts website at TexasStateCourts.us offers structural details about the judiciary across all 254 Texas counties.
+Locally, Montgomery County runs two separate Odyssey-based case records inquiry portals — one managed by the District Clerk for felony, civil, and family cases, and another managed by the County Clerk for misdemeanor, civil, and probate matters.
+You can also access records in person at the relevant clerk's office, at the courthouse where a case was heard, or through public access terminals.

 How to Look Up a Court Case in Montgomery County?

-Montgomery County provides free online access to court records through two Odyssey Public Access portals, each covering a different set of courts.
+Montgomery County offers free online access to court records through two Odyssey Public Access portals, each covering a different set of courts.

 District Clerk Court Records Inquiry